mlswg/mls-protocol/draft-ietf-mls-protocol.md

-Upon receiving a Commit with a `PreSharedKey` proposal or a GroupSecrets object with the `psks` field set, the receiving Client includes them in the key schedule in the order listed in the Commit, or in the `psks` field respectively.
+Upon receiving a Commit with a `PreSharedKey` proposal or a GroupSecrets object with the `psks` field set, the receiving Client includes them in the key schedule in the order listed in the Commit, or in the `psks` field, respectively.
 For resumption PSKs, the PSK is defined as the `resumption_psk` of the group and epoch specified in the `PreSharedKeyID` object.
 Specifically, `psk_secret` is computed as follows: